 Trusting Your Gut

 Before you say “yes” to any new project, take a beat to reflect.
 How does the possibility of starting this work make you feel?
 Try to ignore the potential for revenue at first.
-Think of the actual design work.
+Think of the actual potential to make an impact and the design work.
 Is there a small tug in the pit of your stomach telling you that you don’t want to do it?

 I’m always encouraging interior designers to step into the CEO role, regardless of whether they’re solopreneurs or leading a big team.
 In CEO mode, we can get good at pushing past feelings of insecurity or hesitation to lead our businesses.
 But other times, we need to heed those instinctive warning feelings.
 By acknowledging any hesitation and figuring out where it’s coming from, we can decide whether to proceed or not.

-There are certainly causes of hesitation that don’t warrant turning down a project.
+There are certain causes of hesitation that don’t warrant turning down a project.
 Here are a few:

 The project will take you out of your comfort zone.